 Sue: That was nothing special.
 I’ll tell you what the problem is – it lacked atmosphere.
 It was very flat.
-There were some good performances, and some of the sets were OK, even the direction had its moments, but it lacked excitement and the plot bored me rigid.
+There were some good performances, and some of the sets were okay, even the direction had its moments, but it lacked excitement and the plot bored me rigid.
 It’s average.

 I shake my head.
 I can’t believe I postponed a colonoscopy for this.
 This is a much bigger pain in the arse.

 Sue: I mean, why did they bring the Mara back so soon?

 Me: It’s Doctor Who‘s 20th anniversary so all the stories this year feature old monsters.

 Sue: It might have been more exciting if I had to wait a year to see the Mara again but it wasn’t that long ago for me.
 It just feels as if they are recycling old ideas.
 It’s lazy.
 Let’s do something different instead; I’m sick of being stuck inside Tegan’s head.

 I slam my notebook shut.